 We are planning to represent all Institute-approved qualifications, and the occupations they cover, on the maps when the maps are redeveloped to show all technical education.

-The Institute works with employers to design, develop and approve occupational standards.
+Firstly, IfATE has mapped occupations mapped to SOC 2010 codes.
+IfATE works with employers to design, develop and approve occupational standards.
 During the development process, each occupation is mapped to the SOC code which is considered to be the closest match.
-You can download the occupations mapped to SOC 2010 codes spreadsheet (CSV file) below.
+You can download the mapping to SOC 2010 codes spreadsheet (CSV file) below.

 We do not give any guarantees, conditions or warranties about the accuracy or completeness of this mapping.
 We are not liable for any loss or damage that may come from your use of this information.